Key facts

 Applications must be made directly to the University through StudyLink Connect - Deakin University's International Student Application Service.

-For information on the application process and closing dates, see the How to apply webpage.
+For information on the application process, including required documents and important dates, see the How to apply webpage.

 Master of Psychology (Clinical) students who wish to enrol in the Doctor of Psychology (Clinical) program can apply in the usual manner for entry into the D Psych (Clinical) course at the end of the first year of the M Psych (Clinical), competing with newly applying D Psych (Clinical) students.
 They must also successfully undertake a Doctoral level thesis confirmation.
-Successful students will receive Recognition of Prior Learning for all comparable units completed thus far allowing direct entry into the second year of the Doctor of Psychology (Clinical).
+Successful students will receive Recognition of prior learning for all comparable units completed thus far allowing direct entry into the second year of the Doctor of Psychology (Clinical).

 Careers